Rampant drug abuse is a threat to both individuals and society as a whole.

 Article 47 of The Constitution of India directs all the states to prohibit consumption and trafficking of intoxicating drugs, which can be injurious to one’s health.

-The national policy for narcotic drugs and psychotropic substances get formed and content based on the following three acts:-
+The national policy for narcotic drugs and psychotropic substances was formed and content based on the following three acts:

 - Drugs and Cosmetics Act, 1940

 - The Narcotics Drugs and Psychotropic Substance Act 1985

 - Prevention of Illicit Traffic In Narcotics Drugs and Psychotropic Substances Act, 1988

 The Narcotics Drugs and Psychotropic Substances Act, 1985